|

 This method, after the property has been successfully set, sends a message via BCM to all cluster members, so they set their cached properties too.

-- the property name.value
+name - the property name.value - new property value.

-- name of the BCM channel, on which the message was
+processMessage in interface BroadcastMessagingTerminalchannelName - name of the BCM channel, on which the message was

-- a string, which identifies in a specific to the BCM
+received.source - a string, which identifies in a specific to the BCM

-provider implementation way the JVM that sent the message.messageParam
+provider implementation way the JVM that sent the message.messageParam - optional general purpose parameter sent along with

-the message, may be null
+the message, may be null.public org.apache.commons.logging.Log getLog(java.lang.String subsystem)

-configured and
+org.apache.commons.logging.LogFactory configured and

 maintained inside the application context.

-- name of the log channel (or log category name in terms
+subsystem - name of the log channel (or log category name in terms

 of some log kit implementations).

-null
+null if

 logging is not supported by the context.public boolean getCloseJNDIContexts()

-com.boylesoftware.cb2.closeJNDIContexts
+com.boylesoftware.cb2.closeJNDIContexts application

 property as a boolean.
 If the property is not specified, this

-method returns the default value, which is true
+method returns the default value, which is true.

 Well-written applications that work with JNDI should consult

-this method when they don't need InitialContext
+this method when they don't need InitialContext object

-anymore and have to decide whether to call close
+anymore and have to decide whether to call close method

 on it.

-if InitialContext
+true if InitialContext objects

-should be closed explicitely after use.public TransactionContext beginTransaction(boolean bindToThread) throws ApplicationException
+should be closed explicitely after use.

-Optionally, by setting bindToThread
+Optionally, by setting bindToThread parameter to

-, you can associate new transaction context with the
+true, you can associate new transaction context with the

 current thread, which enables calling other transaction management